opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/parse-json-processor.md

 # Parse JSON processor

-The `Parse JSON` processor takes in an event and parses its JSON data, including any nested fields.
+The `parse_json` processor parses JSON data for an event, including any nested fields.

-## Basic usage
+## Usage

 To get started, create the following `pipelines.yaml` file: